GGEMU-FAMILY/ggemu-shipfast/README.md

-# GGEMU-FASTSHIP
+# GGEMU-SHIPFAST

-GGEMU-FASTSHIP is a high-quality game website template that makes it easy for anyone to launch and operate their own online gaming site.
+GGEMU-SHIPFAST is a high-quality game website template that makes it easy for anyone to launch and operate their own online gaming site.

 The project is rebuilt with Tanstarter and designed for fast deployment, including one-click deployment on Cloudflare.
 It provides a ready-to-use foundation for building a game portal with online play, a shared game database, and monetization through advertising platforms.